 These are the basics of a good brand strategy and if they are not at hand when representing a brand then it becomes a shallow debate about aesthetic preferences, rather than what a brand is: a business tool helping a company deliver on its promise with purpose.

-Johnny Johnson started his journey of becoming a brand and communications strategist as a Matie, studying for a bachelor’s degree in commerce and a master’s in business administration specialising in marketing.
+Johnny Johnson is a Brand and Communication Strategist at TowerStone Leadership Centre.
+He started his journey of becoming a brand and communications strategist as a Matie.
 Following twenty years in leadership positions at the advertising agencies: Ogilvy, Y&R, TBWA and Saatchi & Saatchi, Johnson ran his own specialist brand and communications strategy enterprise for 10 years.